 Scientism, is the belief that all truth about the material world comes through scientific research and discovery … and only through material science.
 They believe religion has no part in determining the truth.
 Many (if not the vast majority) of the adherents of scientism are atheists or agnostics.
 If there is a conflict between scientific theory and Scripture, they believe Scripture is, de facto wrong.
 In a sense, their intellect has become self-imprisoned within a box labeled, “Big Bang and By-Products Only: God NOT Allowed.”
 This self-imposed intellectual imprisonment does not allow them to even consider God’s intervention into, and supremacy over, all that exists.

 Let me emphasize something before going any further.
 I am not trying to make the case that the research at hand is wrong.
 In fact, I would say that, most likely, it is probably fairly (but not absolutely) reliable.
 What I am saying, however, is that the theological extrapolations being derived from the research in question (by researchers, believers, and unbelievers alike) are just plain wrong.
 It was Albert Einstein who said, “Science without religion is lame, and religion without science is blind.”
 I would add to that meaning by substituting the word “religion,” with the word “Scripture”.

 One of the assumptions researchers made in designing their research model is this: all mtDNA in their studies came from the maternal side of the offspring’s parents.
 They completely ignored the Genesis account of Adam and Eve’s creation.
-Because of that, they produced conclusions that can lead to heresy.
+Because of that, they produced conclusions that can lead to problematic theology.
 Adam and Eve did not have parents in the traditional sense (further explanation to follow).
 Furthermore, their assumption about where all rational modern human mtDNA came from is also wrong.
 From a theological standpoint and as a result of research bias, they may well have pinpointed the common ancestor for the pre-existing genetic material from which God instantaneously formed Adam, but they missed the boat concerning Eve.
 Eve did not have an earthly mother.

 The Creation of Adam and Eve